oxidecomputer/dice-util/README.md

 Components in this workspace are here mostly because they don't belong in the hubris repo.
 More detailed docs are included in each subdirectory / crate as needed.

-This top level directory hosts several scripts:
+This top level directory hosts two scripts:
-- init-dice-root-ca.sh - This script creates a simple root certificate authority (self-signed) that can be used to certify the intermediate CA used to certify DeviceIds.
+- init-dice-root-ca.sh - This script creates a simple root certificate authority (self-signed) that can be used to certify an intermediate CA.
 - init-dice-intermediate-ca.sh - This script creates a simple intermediate
 certificate authority that is intended to be used to sign DeviceId certificates as part of the manufacturing process.
-Unlike the root ca script the intermediate CA must have a cert signed by the root and so an output from this script is a CSR.
+Unlike the root ca script, the intermediate CA must have a cert signed by the root and so an output from this script is a CSR.
 This CSR may be signed by the root generated with the previous script or through other means.